History of Manipur: Sources

-Summary
+Mythology and early kings

-Pakhangpa, a primordial dragon god in Meitei mythology, is credited in Ch.K. for having established the Meitei rule by subjugating (?) the Poireitons.
-The first seven kings mentioned over Ch.K. – Pakhangpa, Tompok, Taothingmang, Khui Ningngongpa, Pengsipa, Kaokhongpa & Naokhampa – allegedly ruled until 411 C.E.
+Pakhangpa, a primordial dragon god in Meitei mythology, is credited in Ch.
+K. for having established the Meitei rule by subjugating the "Poireitons".
+The first seven kings mentioned over Ch.
+K. – Pakhangpa, Tompok, Taothingmang, Khui Ningngongpa, Pengsipa, Kaokhongpa and Naokhampa – allegedly ruled until 411 CE.
 Barring Pakhangpa and Taothingmang, the chronicle only records the regnal span of each king.
 Parratt notes that there's not even any evidence of these seven rulers belonging to the same dynasty, and in all probabilities they were reconstructed from oral legends of varying origins.
-The chronicle itself mentions that nothing much is known about these "divine"-like kings.

-Naokhampa was succeeded by Naophangpa, about whom nothing significant is mentioned.
+The chronicle itself mentions that nothing much is known about these "divine"-like kings.Naokhampa was succeeded by Naophangpa, about whom nothing significant is mentioned in the chronicle.
 He was succeeded by his son Sameirang, who fought a successful battle over Aangom, a fellow clan.
 The next ruler was Konthoupa and his reign saw some devastating warfare with "Senloi Langmai".
 After a monarch-less span of five years, Naothingkhong became the next king.
 During his reign the chieftain of Pong Kingdom is noted to have engaged in an annexation spree before returning via Manipur.
 Khongtekcha was the next king; a successful battle over the Moirang clan is noted, and he ruled for ten years.
 After a gap of eleven years, the next king was Keirencha, who ruled for fifteen years.
 He was succeeded by Yarepa, who reigned for twenty two years.
 Nothing else is noted about these two kings.
 The next four kings were Aayangpa, Ningthoucheng, Chenglei Yipan Lanthapa and Yirengpa, who ruled for a combined total of 253 years.
 All of them are noted to have emerged victorious in varied kinds of warfare over fellow clans – Aayangpa subdued the Nongyai Khumans, Ningthoucheng raided Houkei, Lanthapa captured a group of Luwangs, and Yirengpa defeated the Moirangs as well as Khumans.